IndustrialTeam2/ContainerAccelerator/README.md

 2. Create a new user and give it a meaningful name.
 3. Afterwards, click on the new user's name and in the `Permissions` tab, select `Add permissions`:

-Under the `permission options` section select `Attach policies directly`
+Under the `permission options` section select `Attach policies directly`.

 >![Alt text](./res/images/perm_options.png)